 Visual artists already on the platform include Blunt Action Studios (Bad Bunny, Blackbear) and WEWRKWKNDS (Billie Eilish, Zedd, Katy Perry).

-A useful perk of using the SoundBetter platform is that even basic (free) profiles benefit from how the software records exchange files.
+A useful perk of using the SoundBetter platform is that even basic (free) profiles benefit from how the software records and exchanges files.

 The clear paper trail showing who provides what means that copyright concerns about competing claims should be no more.
 Simply return to the paper trail if there are any disputes – it’s all done in writing.